dannywillems/ocaml-influxdb/README.md

 # ocaml-influxdb

-OCaml interface to the time series database InfluxDB
+OCaml interface to the time series database InfluxDB.